claymager/idris2-pkgs/docs/new-project.md

 # flake.nix::9-16
 let
   pkgs = import nixpkgs { inherit system; overlays = [ idris2-pkgs.overlay ]; };
-  mypkg = pkgs.idris2.buildTOMLSource ./. ./mypkg.toml;
+  mypkg = pkgs.idris2.callTOML ./mypkg.toml;
 in
 {
   defaultPackage = mypkg;
 }
 ```
-`buildTOMLSource` is the function that constructs our package out of the source directory and `./mypkg.toml`.
+`callTOML` is the function that constructs our package out of the source directory and `./mypkg.toml`.
 What we want, is to be able to build `mypkg.withPkgs.comonad.hedgehog`, or the like, as we can do with the `idris2` derivation.

 This functionality is provided by wrapping our package with a call to `extendWithPackages`.